-Now we will discuss differentiability properties of $\mathcal{I}_{C^{\gamma}_{J}}\Phi$.
-Although we will not use them in the present paper, such results may be useful for developing analogous theory for neutral delay equations (see \cite{Anikushin2020FreqDelay} for the case $m=1$).
+Next, we discuss the differentiability properties of $\mathcal{I}_{C^{\gamma}_{J}}\Phi$.
+Although they are not used in this paper, such results may be useful for developing a similar theory for neutral delay equations, see \cite{Anikushin2020FreqDelay} for $m=1$.